 received the PhD degree from Tsinghua University, Beijing, China, 2008, in Microelectronics.
 He is currently a Assistant Project Scientist at the Berkeley Sensor & Actuator Center, University of California, Berkeley.
-His research interests include MEMS sensors and high-frequency integrated devices.
+His research interests include MEMS gyro, RF passive devices, high-frequency magnetic material and integrated devices.
 Dr. Yang received the IEEE Electron Devices Society (EDS) Early Career Award in 2010, and the IEEE EDS¡¡PhD Student Fellowship Award in 2007.

 Materials for High Quality-Factor Resonating Gyroscopes [BPN655]